Guarde/TromboneEventManager/README.md

 - Edit the chart metadata
 - Validate your chart by finding missing attributes and checking for note pitch, duration and overlaps
 - Speed up adding or editing background data by automatically calculating the time in seconds
+- Automatically update event times when you change the song BPM

 ## Currently missing:
 - The ability to delete notes, lyrics or events